JensRantil/jensrantil.github.io/content/posts/2023-11-18_ai_ml-quality-assertion.md

 had to resort to manual quality assurance instead where people would sit and verify that categories were correctly identified.
 This also made it hard for us to treat ML accuracy as a service level.
-We instead had to do more quality assurance before release time, instead.
+We instead had to do more quality assurance before release time.
 Unfortunately that lead to longer iteration cycles for new models, but at least we knew we could trust the data fairly well.

 ## On the topic of unit tests